CodewithAsh10/blockchain-voting-system-final/README.md

 6. In a new terminal, run the WebSocket server: `python ws_server.py`

 ### Frontend Setup
-1. Navigate to the frontend directory: `cd frontend`
+1. Navigate to the frontend directory: `cd frontend-new`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`